ereinha/Int2Int/README.md

 ## Integer sequence to integer sequence translator

 This is complete code for a sequence to sequence transformer, the goal is to train it (supervisedly) to translate short sequences of integers into short sequences of integers.
+The manual can be found in Int2Int.pdf, and at https://arxiv.org/abs/2502.17513.
+Please cite the Arxiv paper (instead of this repository).

 ### My first experiment